dragazo/cpp-gc/README.md

 Thus, you would route to the contents of a `std::vector<T>` or to the pointed-to object of `std::unique_ptr<T>`, but not to the pointed-to object of `T*` unless you know that you own it in the same way that `std::unique_ptr<T>` owns its pointed-to object.
 Although the same rules apply, you should probably never route to the pointed-to object of `std::shared_ptr<T>` or `GC::ptr<T>`, as these imply it's a shared resource.
 You can still route to these objects (and must in the case of `GC::ptr<T>`), just not to what they point to.

 If it is possible to re-point or add/remove something you would route to, such an operation must be atomic with respect to your router specialization.
 So, if you have a `std::vector<GC::ptr<int>>`, you would need to ensure adding/removing to/from this container and your router function iterating through it are mutually exclusive (i.e. mutex).
 This would also apply for re-pointing e.g. a `std::unique_ptr<GC::ptr<int>>`.
-However, re-pointing a `GC::ptr` is already atomic with respect to all router functions, so there's no need to do anything in this last case.

 Additionally, it is undefined behavior to route to the same object twice.
 Because of this, you should not route to some object and also to something inside it - e.g. you can route to a `std::vector<T>` or to each of its elements, but you should never do both.